xuiki/CTF-HTB-Writeups/README.md

 # SickOS-Vulnhub-VM
-Full walkthrough demonstrating how to gain root on SickOS.
+# Full walkthrough demonstrating how to gain root on the vulnerable VM, SickOS.